gordonforce/debian-java-development-environment/README.md

-# Debian Java Development Environment

-This repository contains the scripts and Ansible playbooks for setting up a Java development environment on a Chromebook Plus device with ChromeOS and Linux (Crostini) enabled.
+# dev-env - a Java development environment hosted on Crostini, Debian, MacOS, or Ubuntu

+Provision and maintain a Java development environment using the latest version of Java with command line development tools, encrypted secrets such as passwords, keys and API keys, plus signed commits, JetBrains Toolbox, and Visual Studio Code.

 # Tooling

 ## Versions
 * Install all tools using a package manager such as apt-get and homebrew, or an orchestration tool such as ansible.
 * Use the default (latest) version of a tool available from a package manager.
 * For tools where more than one major or minor versions are installed, such as Java or Maven, assume the latest patch version is installed.

 ## By Feature
 * Operating Systems:
+  * Crostini or Debian 12 Bookworm
-  * Debian 12 Bullseye - bare metal or virtual include Crostini
+    * Environment: Bare metal or virtual.
+Crostini is always virtual.
-    * Desktop: X11 based
+    * Desktop: XWayland over X11
-    * Locale: en_US.UTF-8 - English in the United States using UTF-8 character encoding
+  * MacOS
+    * Environment: Bare metal.
+Virtual support would be nice for testing.
+    * Desktop: Native
+  * Ubuntu 22.04 LTS (Jammy Jellyfish)
+    * The same as Debian 12 except as noted below
+      * Desktop: Ubuntu default
+* User Configuration
+  * Locale ISO-XXXX code
+  * Timezone ISO-XXXX code
+  * Operating system username
+  * Operating system password
+  * encryption ids
-    * Shell: Oh-My-Zsh
+* Shell
+  * Z Shell with Oh-My-Zsh default theme as the default shell
 * Programming Languages:
-  * Use the jenv utility to select which Java OpenJDK LTS version to use starting with Java 17.
-Java 21 is the default.
+  * Java - latest openjdk version
   * Zsh

 * Build System: maven using the mvnvm maven version virtualization utility with maven 3.9.10 as the default
 * Integrated Development Environment: The latest GA version of IntelliJ Ultimate installed by the jetbrains-toolbox application.
 * Development and Security Operations (DevSecOps) Tools